cdap-guides/cdap-mapreduce-guide/README.rst

     }
   }

-The LogAnalyticsApp processes event streams from Apache access log, the application defines a new `Stream <http://docs.cdap.io/cdap/current/en/dev-guide.html#streams>`_ to ingest the Apache access log events.
+The LogAnalyticsapplication defines a new `Stream <http://docs.cdap.io/cdap/current/en/dev-guide.html#streams>`_ to ingest the Apache access log events.
-The Streams can be ingested into CDAP using a RESTful API.
+The log events can be ingested into CDAP using a RESTful API.
 Once the data is ingested into the stream the events can be processed in real-time or batch.
-In our application, we process the events in batch using the TopClientsMapReduce program and compute top10 client IPs in a specific time-range.
+In our application, we will process the events in batch using the TopClientsMapReduce program and compute top10 client IPs in a specific time-range.

-The results of the MapReduce job is persisted into a Dataset, the application uses createDataset method to define the Dataset that will be used to store the result.
+The results of the MapReduce job is persisted into a Dataset, the application uses createDataset method to define the Dataset.
 Finally, the application adds a service to query the results from the Dataset.

 Let's take a closer look at the MapReduce program.